heathermiller114/silver-spring-book-club/README.md

 # Installation

-This app can be installed by running 'git clone git@github.com:heathermiller114/sinatra-final-project.git' in your terminal.
+This app can be installed by running `git clone git@github.com:heathermiller114/sinatra-final-project.git` in your terminal.

 # Usage